Jobs In HR

 Oxbridge Academy offers the following HR courses via distance learning:

-These non-credit bearing skills courses are designed to introduce you to various aspects of HR, and to equip you with a range of the skills you need to work in an HR environment.
+These non-accredited skills courses introduce you to various aspects of HR, and equip you with a range of the skills you need to work in an HR environment.

-- Oxbridge Academy Short Course: Labour Relations Basics
+- Oxbridge Academy Short Course: Recruitment and Selection

 - Oxbridge Academy Skills Certificate: Principles of Labour Relations